 I did post-doctoral studies (1996-1998) at the Desert Research Institute in Reno, NV with Steve Wells.
-In an unexpected and, likely, rare twist I was all but hired during an impromptu interview.
-That turned out to be an important development.
-Various cool projects at DRI sent me to Italy, Israel, Argentina, and Brazil; but during my tenure in Reno my research was primarily focused on the stratigraphic records of late Holocene and historical flooding on rivers in deserts of Nevada, Arizona, and Oregon.
+Various projects at DRI sent me to Italy, Israel, Argentina, and Brazil; but during my tenure in Reno my research was primarily focused on the stratigraphic records of flooding on rivers in deserts of Nevada, Arizona, and Oregon.
 It was a great couple of years, and I am indebted to those who made it possible.

 I got my first 'real' job when I was 33, is that bad?

 During the NBMG years, I authored or co-authored more than 20 geologic maps of parts of Nevada and surrounding states; served as lead editor of a book on Paleoflood Hydrology; authored or co-authored 20 peer-reviewed articles and book chapters; and authored or co-authored more than ~50 professional talks.
 I have received 'outstanding paper awards' for 2 peer-reviewed, senior-authored papers that were based on work initiated at NBMG.
 I have many fond memories of the academic and creative flexibility, salary, and leave opportunities I was allowed at NBMG.

 Unlike most of its rivers...I departed Nevada

 In the late Summer of 2010, I left NBMG for a permanent mapping position with the U.S. Geological Survey in Flagstaff, Arizona.
-At the time, It was an ideal and impeccably timed professional move for me, and an ideal change for my family.
-Although I took and have yet to recover a significant pay cut and sacrificed a coveted tenured position and all manner of annual leave opportunities, the move provided a massive increase in quality of life.
+It was an ideal and impeccably timed professional move for me at the time, and it was a good change for my family.
+For us, the move provided an increase in quality of life.
 Flagstaff is a nice place to live.

 Current scientific interests / Why I map